animal-tree/Writing-stuff-2/Theories/Particle-Theory.md

 ---

-> Later/other stuff in notes includes local and Markovian multi-slit diffraction via photon memory traces, and more.
+> Later/other stuff in notes includes local and Markovian multi-slit diffraction via photon memory traces and/or multi-heads, and more.
 Neutrinos as prototypical mass.
 >
 > Newton's 3rd law doesn't hold between photons and mass.
 >